storyfeet/hammer-rules/rules.md

 Overview
 ---------

 Each player takes on the **Role** of a character, created by drawing cards.
-All characters are in the same story and each has their own **Story Arc** that they must complete.
-Players collectively tell the same story with each trying to advance their own character through their Story Arc.
+All characters are in the same story and each has their own **Goal** that they must complete.
+Players collectively tell the same story with each trying to advance their own character towards their Goal.

-Player will earn dice and Victory Points by acting in accordance with their characters traits and skills.
+Player will earn dice and Victory Points by acting in accordance with their characters **Traits** and **Skills**.
 They may then use these dice to **Bid** for the chance to become **GM**(Games Master) and direct the next portion of the story.

-As **GM** Players are actively encouraged to direct the story in a direction that helps their own character achieve his/her Story Arc.
+As **GM** Players are actively encouraged to direct the story in a direction that helps their own character achieve his/her Goal.

 Equipment